quintel/documentation/docs/main/heat-networks.md

 * Heat storage.
 See the [Storage](#Heat-storage) section below.
 * A back-up/emergency heater using network gas

-For each of these heaters the user can set the installed capacity in the 'District Heating' section of the ETM.
+For each of these heaters you can set the installed capacity in the 'District Heating' section of the ETM.
 The only exception to this is the back-up heater.
 The ETM automatically determines the required amount of back-up capacity to ensure that supply always meet demand in every hour.
 If back-up is installed, this will show up as 'heat shortage' in the 'Demand and supply' chart (see below).
-The user can decrease this shortage by increasing the installed capacity of other dispatchables.
+You can decrease this shortage by increasing the installed capacity of other dispatchables.

 ![Heat supply and demand](/img/docs/20200214_heat_shortage.png)

 #### Merit Order
 When multiple dispatchable sources are installed, a heat 'merit order' determines which dispatchable switches on first.
 The back-up burner always comes last ('lender of last resort').
 By default, the merit order is based on marginal production costs.
-This can be changed by the user in the Merit Order subsection of District Heating.
+This can be changed in the Merit Order subsection of District Heating.

 ![Heat supply and demand](/img/docs/20200214_heat_merit_order.png)

 _Example: Suppose that in hour X heat demand is 100 MW and that must-run sources supply 20 MW.
 This means that 80 MW will be supplied by dispatchables.
-Now suppose that the user installed 30 MW of biomass heaters, 50 MW of heat pumps and 20 MW of gas heaters and that they altered the heat merit order such that biomass comes first, followed by heat pumps and gas heaters.
+Now suppose that you install 30 MW of biomass heaters, 50 MW of heat pumps and 20 MW of gas heaters and that you alter the heat merit order such that biomass comes first, followed by heat pumps and gas heaters.
 Since biomass is first in line, the heater will turn on in hour X, supplying 30 MW of the 80 MW residual demand.
 This leaves a residual demand of 50 MW.
 Thus, the heat pumps switch on as they are second in line, supplying 50 MW.
 The gas heaters will not switch on in this hour as heat demand has been fully met._

 ### Heat storage
 As seen above, must-run heat sources supply heat regardless of heat demand.
 As such, it is possible that heat is produced during hours of low or no heat demand.
 This heat is registered as a 'heat surplus'.
 One striking example is solar thermal farms, which produce a lot of heat during summer when heat demand is low.

-To avoid large amounts of dumped heat the user can decided to use (seasonal) heat storage.
+To avoid large amounts of dumped heat you can decided to use (seasonal) heat storage.
 This can be done by switching the storage toggle to 'On'.

 ![Heat storage toggle](/img/docs/20200214_heat_storage_toggle.png)

 When switched on, the ETM automatically installs sufficient storage volume to store all heat surpluses of must-run producers.
 This heat can be used later on in the year, allowing for a more efficient use of must-run capacity and a lower need for dispatchables.

 ##### Storage as dispatchable
 Heat storage is considered a dispatchable heat source.
 This means that heat will be drawn from storage during moments that heat demand exceeds must-run supply.
 By default, heat storage comes first in the heat merit order, which means that in case of a shortage in supply, heat is drawn from storage before other dispatchables (like gas burners) are switched on.
 Of course it is only possible to draw heat from storage if this heat has been put into storage earlier on in the year.
-The user can change the merit order positions in the Merit order subsection.
+You can change the merit order positions in the Merit order subsection.
 Moving heat storage to a lower position in the merit order results in a slower depletion of stored heat.
 See [Merit order](#Merit-order).

 The output capacity of heat storage is unlimited by default.
 This means that there is no limit to the amount of heat that can be drawn from storage in one hour (given that enough heat is available in the storage).
-Users can limit this with a slider.
+You can limit this with a slider.
 A lower output capacity can result in a slower depletion of heat storage.
 A consequence of this could be that other dispatchable heat sources (such as gas heaters) need to be switched on earlier: if the output capacity of storage is insufficient to meet demand in a given hour, other dispatchables need to be switched to guarantee that enough heat is supplied.

 ![Heat storage per hour](/img/docs/20200214_heat_storage_per_hour.png)